 The research team continues to track and study the emergency rental assistance (ERA) programs established during the pandemic.
-In May and June of this year, NLIHC surveyed more than 150 jurisdictions whose Treasury-funded emergency rental assistance programs had distributed all or nearly all their money to learn whether they planned to close or to continue any part of their programs with other resources.
+In May and June of this year, NLIHC surveyed more than 150 jurisdictions whose Treasury-funded emergency rental assistance Emergency Rent programs had distributed all or nearly all their money to learn Leveraging Feder whether they planned to close or to continue any part of their programs with other resources.
 NLIHC, in partnership with the Housing Initiative at Penn (HIP), also conducted in-depth interviews with 10 program administrators about their decisions.
 Overall, interviewees felt that ERA accomplished what it was meant to: namely, preventing a wave of evictions and keeping people stably housed during the pandemic.
 Many administrators are still grappling with how to continue this valuable program but face difficult challenges like a lack of funding and staff capacity.
 The research team is also in the process of updating NLIHC's Rental Housing Programs Database, which is a database of affordable rental housing programs funded by states and large cities rather than by federal resources.
 The database serves as a resource for state and local advocates.
 A report summarizing whom these programs serve and how they are funded will be published later this year.

-The Gap
+Scan this QR code to access an audio recording of this article.

+TENANT TALK

+17

 Out of Reach

+Scan this QR code to access an audio recording of this article.

 Emergency Rental Assistance

+Scan this QR code to access an audio recording of this article.
 We asked NLIHC staff: "Why is LGBTQ+ equality important to you?"
 As a proud member of the LGBTQ+ community, I will continue to advocate for explicit federal nondiscrimination protections for LGBTQ+ individuals to ensure that everyone - no matter who they are or who they love - can access housing and other essential services.
 ALAYNA CALABRO NLIHC Senior Policy Analyst LGBTQ+ equality matters because LGBTQ+ people matter.
 We all deserve to feel safe, valued, and loved for exactly who we are.
 KIM JOHNSON NLIHC Public Policy Manager When our LGBTQ+ friends and neighbors are under attack, we are all collectively less safe and less free.
 Our world is more joyful, compassionate, and whole when our LGBTQ+ community members can live as their authentic selves and be treated with full equality in every aspect of life.

-COURTNEY COOPERMAN NLIHC Advocacy Housing Organizer

-So I can fully embrace all aspects of my identity without fear or shame.
+COURTNEY COOPERMAN NLIHC Advocacy Housing Organizer So I can fully embrace all aspects of my identity without fear or shame.
 VICTORIA BOURRET NLIHC ERASE Senior Project Coordinator Just like housing and food, we need love to survive.
 Everyone deserves to love who they want, and to love who they are fully and freely.
 GABRIELLE ROSS NLIHC Housing Advocacy Organizer LGBTQ+ equality is important to me because it means not just liberation for the queer community, but liberation for all.
 We all deserve freedom to love whomever we choose and identify in the way that feels right for us!

-SID BETANCOURT NLIHC Housing Advocacy Organizer

-Everyone deserves to be their true self openly and proudly, especially without fear of harm or discrimination, and it breaks my heart that this is not yet a reality for the LGBTQ+ community.
+SID BETANCOURT NLIHC Housing Advocacy Organizer Everyone deserves to be their true self openly and proudly, especially without fear of harm or discrimination, and it breaks my heart that this is not yet a reality for the LGBTQ+ community.
 I'm a proud sister, friend, and colleague, and I will continue to stand up for LGBTQ+ equality until love wins!
 BROOKE SCHIPPOREIT NLIHC Manager of Field Organizing JUST BECAUSE.
 Because as human beings all people are equal.

-ED GRAMLICH NLIHC Senior Advisor

-We all deserve love and connection.
+ED GRAMLICH NLIHC Senior Advisor We all deserve love and connection.
 It is a human right, just like housing.
 LAUREN STEIMLE NLIHC Website & Graphic Design Specialist